-4.31 Private Mausolea

-The exterior of all private mausolea must be constructed of granite or bronze material.

-4.32 The Cemetery and Government Approval Required

-Approval from the Cemetery and the governing municipal and provincial governments is required prior to constructing a private mausoleum.

-4.33 Setback from Existing Interment Rights Required

-A private mausoleum greater than 2m (6.6ft) in height and 15cu m (529.72cu ft) in volume cannot be constructed immediately adjacent to existing lots or graves.
-Governing provincial legislation requires a minimum setback of 4.57cm (15ft) between a private mausoleum and existing lots or graves.

-4.34 Cemetery Approval of Structure Required

-The Cemetery reserves the right to review and approve all architectural and structural drawings for private mausoleum and charge a fee for its services.

-4.35 Cemetery Approval of General Contractor

-The Cemetery reserves the right to review, qualify and approve all general contractors who have entered into a contract with an Interment Rights Holder to construct a private mausoleum on their lot.
-The general contractor must abide by all Cemetery By-laws and more specifically the Contractor By-laws outlined in Section 10.0.

-4.36 Mausoleum Footings and Foundations

-The Cemetery reserves the exclusive right to construct all footings and foundations for private mausoleum structures.
-A charge for this service will be collected from the Interment Rights Holder(s) prior to the start of construction.
+- 4.31 Private Mausolea: The exterior of all private mausolea must be constructed of granite material. - 4.32 The Cemetery and Government Approval Required: Approval from the Cemetery and the governing municipal and provincial governments is required prior to constructing a private Mausoleum. - 4.33 Set Back From Existing Interment Rights Required: Private Mausoleum greater than 2m (6.6ft) in height and 15cu m (529.72cu ft) in volume cannot be constructed immediately adjacent to existing Lot or Graves.
+Governing provincial legislation requires a minimum setback of 4.57cm (15ft) between a private Mausoleum and existing Lot or Graves. - 4.34 The Cemetery Approval of Structure Required: The Cemetery reserves the right to review and approve all architectural and structural drawings for private Mausoleum and charge a fee for its services. - 4.35 The Cemetery Approval of General Contractor: The Cemetery reserves the right to review, qualify and approve all general contractors who have entered into a contract with an Interment Rights Holder to construct a Private Mausoleum on their Lot.
+The general contractor must abide by all Cemetery by-laws and more specifically the Contractor By-laws outlined in Section 10. - 4.36 Mausoleum Footings and Foundations: The Cemetery reserves the exclusive right to construct all footings and foundations for private Mausoleum structures.
+A charge for this service will be collected from the Interment Rights Holder prior to the start of construction.

-5.0 Care and Planting of Graves and Lots
+5.0 Care and Planting of Interment Rights

-5.1 General Care of Interment Rights

-Income from the Care and Maintenance portion of the interment right purchase is trusted in a fund and used to maintain, secure and preserve the Cemetery grounds.
+5.1 General Care of Interment Rights: Income from the Care and Maintenance portion of the Interment Right purchase is trusted in a fund and used to maintain, secure and preserve the Cemetery grounds.
 An example of routine maintenance services covered by the Care and Maintenance Fund include:

-- Re-levelling and seeding of lots or graves

-- Maintenance of cemetery roads, sewers and water systems

-- Maintenance of perimeter walls and fences

-- Maintenance of cemetery landscaping

-- Maintenance of mausolea and columbaria

-- Repairs and upkeep of cemetery maintenance buildings and equipment
+- Re-levelling and sodding or seeding of Lot or Graves; - Maintenance of cemetery roads, sewers and water systems; - Maintenance of perimeter walls and fences; - Maintenance of cemetery landscaping; - Maintenance of mausolea and columbaria; - Repairs and upkeep of cemetery maintenance buildings and equipment.

-To the extent that income from the Care and Maintenance Fund permits, the Cemetery will stabilize and secure markers and monuments within the Cemetery.
+To the extent that income from the Memorial Care and Maintenance Fund permits, the Cemetery will stabilize, and secure Markers and Monuments within the Cemetery.

-The planting or trimming of trees and shrubs on individual lots or graves, preparation of flowerbeds, cleaning of memorials, and other special services are deemed to be additional to services outside of those services covered by the Care and Maintenance Fund, for which a reasonable charge is made.
+The planting or trimming of trees and shrubs on individual Lots or Graves, preparation of flower beds, cleaning of memorials, and other special services are deemed to be additional to services outside of those services covered by the Care and Maintenance Fund, for which a reasonable charge is made.
 Complete information and estimates may be obtained from the Cemetery office.

-5.2 Planting and Care of Graves and Lots

-Pruning of dwarf trees and shrubs and maintenance of flowerbeds for graves and lots is not looked after under the general care and maintenance of the Cemetery.
-Flowerbed maintenance, pruning, fertilizing, watering, etc., are the sole responsibility of the Interment Rights Holder(s).
+5.2 Planting and Care of Burial Rights: Pruning of dwarf trees and shrubs and maintenance of flowerbeds for Graves and Lots is not looked after under the general care and maintenance of the Cemetery.
+Flowerbed maintenance, pruning, fertilizing, watering, etc. are the sole responsibility of the Interment Rights Holder(s).

-Should plant material become unsightly, neglected, overgrow the monument, or infringe on an adjacent lot, or grave, the plant material will be removed by the Cemetery at the expense of the Rights Holder(s), who will be notified in writing of such removal.
+Should plant material become unsightly, neglected, overgrow the Monument, or infringe on an adjacent Lot, or Grave, the plant material will be removed by the Cemetery at the expense of the Rights Holder(s), who will be notified in writing of such removal.

-All cemeteries offer additional maintenance to assist Interment Rights Holder(s) with the maintenance of plant material on their lot(s) or grave(s).
+All cemeteries provide additional maintenance programs to assist Interment Rights Holder(s) with the maintenance of plant material on their Lot(s) or Grave(s).
 Please contact the Cemetery office if you wish to obtain additional information or assistance.

-Interment Rights Holders understand that plant material may have to be removed to facilitate a burial or scattering within a lot or grave.
+Interment Rights Holder(s) understand that plant material may have to be removed to facilitate a Burial or Scattering within a Lot, or Grave.
 The Cemetery will make reasonable efforts to preserve and reinstall the plant material, but does not assume any responsibility or liability in this regard.